ombhd/minishell_42/README.md

 https://www.cyberciti.biz/faq/linux-bash-exit-status-set-exit-statusin-bash/.

 ## NB:
-◊ Maybe you will find some special cases doesn't work, please report if if there are any.
+◊ Maybe you will find some special cases doesn't work, please report if there are any.